fpgasystems/hacc/docs/features.md

 # Features

 ## CLI

-With SG CLI you can easily get benefit of:
+With SG [CLI](/projects.md#cli), you can easily:

-* User functions that help you to build your accelerated applications using SG HACC,
+* Make use of *out-of-the-box* user functions that help you to build your accelerated applications using SG HACC,
-* Build and deploy EasyNet, or
+* Deploy, build and make your designs based on [EasyNet](/projects.md#easynet-100-gbe-network-for-hls), or
-* Build and deploy Coyote (among many other things).
+* Deploy, build and make your designs based on [Coyote](/projects.md#coyote) (among many other things).

 ## Vitis and Vivado workflows
-Thanks to our [hot-plug boot](/vocabulary.md#hot-plug-boot) process, we are able to transition between the Vitis and Vivado workflows without the need of rebooting the system.
+Thanks to our [hot-plug boot](/vocabulary.md#hot-plug-boot) process, we are able to transition between the [Vitis and Vivado workflows](/vocabulary.md#vitis-and-vivado-workflows) without the need of rebooting the system.

 ## Managed
 We use [Infrastructure as Code (IaC)](../docs/vocabulary.md#infrastructure-as-code-iac) and [Ansible Automation Platform (AAP)](../docs/vocabulary.md#ansible-automation-platform-aap) to [operate the cluster](../docs/operating-the-cluster.md) efficiently.
 Under the scope of a [DevOps](../docs/vocabulary.md#devops) methodology, we achieve the following: <!-- https://docs.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code -->